🐈

 If you want to succeed, start with the Terms of Service, then read this from Wes.

 After that, go here for safety information, and then here.
 If you still need help, after you have gone through all the previous steps, you can find additional help here.
-This thread is dedicated to new freelancers.
-And here are announcements from Upwork that can help keep you up to date.

 It will take some time to go through all the information.
 I'm not suggesting people should not post in the forum, I am suggesting before you ask questions and want help, you need to help yourself first.